Programme overview

 At the end of the course, the students should be able to:

-• Critically evaluate the concepts of climate adaptation and mitigation and its various components and dimensions in practice.
+• Critically examine the concepts of climate adaptation and mitigation and their various components and dimensions, in theory and practice.

-• Investigate climate mitigation tools and solutions used by practitioners to realise climate-neutral cities.
+• Investigate climate mitigation and adaptation tools and solutions to realize climate neutral and resilient cities.

-• Reflect upon the mutual relationship between environmental resilience and other forms of resilience (social, economic, and institutional).
+• Explain the mutual relationship between environmental resilience and other forms of resilience (social, economic, and institutional).

-• Evaluate the multi-faceted principles of climate “risk” and “resilience” and apply these principles to land, water, air, NBS and climate adaptation in urban areas.
+• Evaluate the multi-faceted principles of climate “risk” and “resilience” and apply these principles to land, water, atmosphereir, NBS and to climate resilience in urban areas.

-• Design and present climate adaptation and mitigation strategies for a client organisation based on actual data, circumstances, and needs.
+• Design and present an integrated climate adaptation and mitigation strategy for a client organization based on actual data, circumstances, and needs.

 • Urban sustainability transitions: Theory and practice in European cities.